GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Unleash your capabilities with **[Gato GraphQL PRO](https://gatographql.com)**, which contains all our PRO extensions for Gato GraphQL.

-Among others, you can use Gato GraphQL PRO to:
+Use Gato GraphQL PRO to:

 - Expose public and private APIs
 - Synchronize content across sites